charlesbvll/pdc-project-2022/README.md

-# 16QAM modulation for complex AWGN communication
+# QAM modulation for complex AWGN communication

 Transmission of a message over a complex AGWN channel with the following characteristics :